twowannabe/multiweatherbot/README.md

 - Water temperature data is scraped from a website using BeautifulSoup.
 - Daily horoscopes and humorous forecasts are generated with OpenAI's GPT model.
 - Users' locations are used to provide tailored weather updates.
+- Solar flare activity is checked using NASA's DONKI API, and notifications are sent when activity is detected.

 ## Contributing